 NFO – New Faculty Orientation.
-This academic orientation is organized by the Faculty Center; there is also a separate HR Orientation.
+This academic orientation is organized by Faculty Excellence; there is also a separate HR Orientation.

 NID – Network ID.
-This is a second ID number (after the UCFID) that is used to sign in to UCF computer systems and your UCF email.
+This is the ID number that is used to sign in to UCF computer systems and your UCF email.
 NIDs are often (but not always) composed of the first two letters of your first name and six randomly assigned numbers.
 To find out what your NID is, visit https://my.ucf.edu/nid.html.
 To change your NID password, visit http://mynid.ucf.edu/.

 NTE – Non-Tenure Earning